lazarkulasevic/lazarkulasevic.github.io/docs/portfolio/index.md

 In under 4 months of part-time dedication I've managed to singlehandedly build this platform using Vue.js and Firebase as a serverless solution.
 The platform consists of two major parts — website and dashboard.
 Website is open to the public, so feel free to check it out by clicking the link within the colorful card.

-Dashboard, on the other hand, can be accessed only by admins and users.
-The logic spreads over several highly intuitive pages with a dark mode option and role based authorization, including:
+Dashboard, on the other hand, can be accessed only by registered users.
+The logic spreads over several highly intuitive pages with a dark mode option and role based authorization:

 - Companies related analytics
 - Company management
 - Comment management
-- User management (role management)
+- User management
 - Settings that includes database synchronization scripts (cost-effective solution)

-### Solo playground projects
+### Mini side-projects

-Projects listed below are product
+Projects listed below are selected few, and they are a product of my learning curve.
+If you wanna see them all, check out my Github profile.

 - [Vanilla JavaScript Router](https://javascript-router.herokuapp.com/)
 - [Memory Game](http://lazarkulasevic.github.io/memory-game/)